nulogy/design-system/docs/catalog/getting_started/setup.md

 ## Install dependencies and link local packages

-Yarn workspaces allows you to install dependencies for all packages in the monorepo in one command.
+The project uses Yarn Workspaces to allow you to install dependencies for all packages in the monorepo in one command.

 From the repo root, type: